polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 * Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
 A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
 SLI is a general metric to measure uptime and latency.
 But truly what we require within the conclusion is a genuine estimation.  based on an SLO of monthly uptime and request-response time.
 In this case,  SLI would be the actual measurement of the uptime.
 Perhaps during that year, you actually achieved 99.5% uptime and request-response time or 97.3% uptime and request response time.
 These measurements are SLI.
 Notice that the above example is a ratio which is a measurement to a given amount of time (the measured uptime and request-response time per year).
 ## Creating SLI metrics.
-*TODO:* It is important to know why we want to measure certain metrics for our customer.
+* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.
+A Service-Level Indicator (SLI) is a specific metric used to measure the performance of a service.
+These metrics are relevant and built around the Four Golden Signals (latency, Failure rate, uptime, Network capcity)

+  * The SLO will be latency.
+The SLI will be the response time of requests.
+  * The SLO will be Failure rate.
+The SLI for that will be he amount of failures in a unit of time.
+  * The SLO will be uptime.
+The SLI for that will be time a service is active.
+  * The SLO will be Network capcity.
+The SLI indicates the average bandwidth in a specifi period of time.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.